-Environment, Health, and Safety — Construction Subcontractors Documents
+Environment, Health, and Safety — Subcontractors Documents

-The purpose of this page is to ensure NREL Environment, Health and Safety (EH&S) requirements are understood by construction subcontractors and incorporated into their planning, procurement, and execution of construction work activities at NREL.
+The purpose of this page is to ensure NREL Environment, Health and Safety (EH&S) requirements are understood by subcontractors and incorporated into their planning, procurement, and execution of work activities at NREL.

 Note: Documents best viewed in Firefox or Chrome browsers.

-Construction Environment, Health & Safety (CEHS) Manual has been developed to identify the minimum requirements for construction subcontractors and their lower-tier subcontractors (hereafter referred to as "Subcontractor") which require personnel to perform construction activities at NREL.
+Construction EH&S Manual has been developed to identify the minimum requirements for construction subcontractors and their lower-tier subcontractors which require personnel to perform construction activities at NREL.

-It is DOE policy that all construction subcontractors shall provide a safe and healthful workplace for their personnel.
-In part, these conditions will be ensured by implementing the worker safety and health program established in 10 CFR Part 851Worker Safety and Health Program.
-Each subcontractor is responsible for ensuring compliance with "all applicable requirements" that govern their work at NREL facilities, including any consensus standards incorporated therein by reference.
+It is DOE policy that all construction subcontractors provide a safe and healthful workplace for their personnel as detailed in 10 CFR Part 851 Worker Safety and Health Program.
+Subcontractors are responsible for ensuring compliance with the applicable requirements.

 Construction Fall Hazard Analysis Form ensures effective fall protection systems are in place anytime workers are exposed to falls at heights of six feet or more.
 Subcontractors develop and submit a fall protection plan as part of the site specific Construction EH&S Plan.